Why was my VM shut down or suspended?

 The environment was not in use.

-The environment-wide automatic power options shut down or suspend all of the VMs in an environment after a period of inactivity.
-For more information, see How automatic power options work.
-To check or change the automatic power options for an environment, see Enabling automatic power options for an environment.
+The environment-wide auto-shutdown options shut down or suspend all of the VMs in an environment after a period of inactivity.
+For more information, see How auto-shutdown works.
+To check or change the auto-shutdown options for an environment, see Enabling auto-shutdown for an environment.

 The VM is configured to sleep or shut down after a period of inactivity.